Coronavirus: the business impact

 Employers are responsible for an employee's welfare, health and safety, "so far as is reasonably practicable".
 They must conduct a suitable and sufficient risk assessment of all the work activities carried out by their employees, including homeworkers, to identify hazards and assess the degree of risk.
 Employers will need to consider these obligations in the context of any employees who work from home to decide what measures they need to put in place.
 For HSE guidance in this regard click here.
 If you would like a referral to a health and safety adviser, please contact us.

-Whether to insist that such an employee attends work, and to subject them to disciplinary action if they do not, is a matter for advice in individual circumstances – but in basic terms, this is more likely to be an option if social distancing measures can be maintained in the work place than if they cannot.
+Whether to insist that an employee attends work, and to subject them to disciplinary action if they do not, is a matter for advice in individual circumstances.

-An employee with severe anxiety may find their condition is exacerbated by travelling or being in public places due to the increased risk of contracting Covid-19.
+An employee with severe anxiety may find their condition is exacerbated by travelling or being in public places.
 If their anxiety prevents them from attending work in these circumstances, it is possible that they may be regarded as on sick leave and therefore entitled to SSP or contractual sick pay.

 Where an employee suffers from severe anxiety, this could amount to a disability under the Equality Act, so it would be prudent to obtain legal advice in respect of individual cases, particularly if there are reasonable adjustments that could be made but the employer is considering not making them.

 In other cases, employers might prefer not to make special arrangements for fear of generally encouraging others to seek the same concessions, or otherwise causing employees who are attending work when required to become disgruntled.
-However, if the employee is to be accommodated, they might be permitted to take holiday or unpaid leave – or, alternatively the employee might be furloughed in accordance with the government’s scheme or their employment contract might be suspended for a period (see above).
+However, if the employee is to be accommodated, they might be permitted to take holiday or unpaid leave – or, alternatively the employee might be furloughed in accordance with the government’s scheme or their employment contract might be suspended for a period by agreement.
+If the contract is suspended the employee will not receive any remuneration during the period of suspension and, unlike in respect of a period of furlough or simple unpaid leave, they will not continue to accrue annual leave entitlement – but as and when they return to work, their continuity of employment will not have been broken (albeit that the period away from work would not count towards length of service).

 Can employees be required to use their holiday entitlement?